-An indicator to other students as to what comments are valuable.
+An indicator to other learners as to what comments are valuable.

-Drives the ‘labeled’ student to add more comments
+Drives the ‘labeled’ learner to add more comments

 To engage in the discussion – read the labeled comment\reply

-To be an active part of the discussion (“Maybe I’ll get a star too?”)
+To be an active part of the discussion (“Maybe I’ll get a medal too?”)